Do’s and Don’t’s

 Things To Do

-Get your roof inspected regularly – at least once every year.
-Just because your roof has been recently installed, it doesn’t mean you won’t have problems and you are now issue free.
+- Get your roof inspected regularly – at least once every year.
+Just because your roof has been recently installed, doesn’t mean you won’t have problems and you are now issued free.